How to Build Peace During a Pandemic

 Activists across the globe use new and old techniques to help them achieve their goals—and we are taking note.

-Here are five strategies and tactics that will bolster your activities to build peace during a pandemic.
+Here are six strategies and tactics that will bolster your activities to build peace during a pandemic.

 The post How to Build Peace During a Pandemic appeared first on Girls' Globe.